o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

         cmake --build build/windows_vs2019 --target MyProject.Assets --config profile -- /m
         ```

-    - Run your project's Asset Processor to begin processing the assets.
+    - Launch `AssetProcessor.exe` to begin processing the assets.

 {{< caution >}} Ensure that the Asset Processor or Asset Processor Batch processes all of your assets without failure. {{< /caution >}}